 Meanwhile, Sherwood insists his players will shake hands with Stoke City midfielder Charlie Adam on Saturday following reports certain members of the squad were considering refusing to do so.

-Adam angered the north Londoners with a challenge on Paulinho that left the Brazilian sidelined for a month with ankle ligament damage earlier this season, having previously injured former winger Gareth Bale on two occasions.
+Adam angered the north Londoners with a challenge on Paulinho that left the Brazilian sidelined for a month with ankle ligament damage earlier this season, having previously former winger Gareth Bale on two occasions.

 "I am aware of the reports and it is nonsense," he said.
 "The players will do their duty and shake hands along that line to show respect to their opponents.